-In our ERGON Center, we provide comprehensive and professional preparation for our students.
-We have modern training facilities, we employ qualified instructors and we guarantee the highest level of service.
+In our ERGON Center We provide comprehensive and professional preparation for our students.
+We have modern training facilities, employ qualified instructors and guarantee a service of the highest standard.

 The G1 course prepares participants to pass the exam before the SEP, PSE, SIMP, SITPS committees.

 - generating devices connected to the national power grid, regardless of the level of the rated voltage